ironcore-dev/ironcore/docs/development/contribution.md

 git add .
 git commit -m "Something meaningful" git push origin my_feature
-# alternatively you can amend your commit before pushing if you forgot something
-git commit --amend
 ```

+!!! note
+    Alternatively you can amend your commit before pushing if you forgot something by using `git commit --amend`

 * Create _Work In Progress [WIP]_ pull requests only if you need a clarification or an explicit review before you can
 continue your work item.